BestSonny/SparsePipedream/README.md

 ### `optimizer`

-A Python implementation of PipeDream's optimizer.
+A Python implementation of SparsePipe's optimizer that would generate the model partition for specified number of GPUs.

 ### `runtime`

-PipeDream's runtime, which implements model parallelism, as well as input pipelining in PyTorch.
+SparsePipe's runtime, which implements model parallelism, as well as input pipelining in PyTorch.
 This can be fused with data parallelism to give hybrid model and data parallelism, and input pipelining.